 This code inter-alia provides that all persons must avoid conflict of interests between their private financial activities and their part in the conduct of business.
-It has been specifically adopted to comply with the provision of Clause 49 I (D) of the Listing agreement.

 The Code of Conduct (COC) hereinafter referred to as the 'Code' shall be applicable to, and adhered strictly by the following personnel:

 'COC addressees' should sign the acknowledgement form at the end of this code and return the form to the HR Department indicating that they have received, read and understood, and agree to comply with the Code.
 The signed and acknowledgement form will be located in each COC addressees' personnel files.
 Each year, as part of their annual review, 'COC addressees' will be asked to sign an acknowledgement indicating their continued understanding of the Code.

 An officers’ duty to the Company demands that he or she avoids and discloses actual and apparent conflicts of interest.
 A conflict of interest exists where the interests or benefits of one person or entity conflict with the interests or benefits of the Company.
 Examples include:

 In consideration of employment with the Company, officers are expected to devote their full attention to the business interests of the Company.
 Officers are prohibited from engaging in any activity that interferes with their performance or responsibilities to the Company, or is otherwise in conflict with or prejudicial to the Company.

 It is a conflict of interest to serve as a director of any Company that competes with the Company.
 Officers must first obtain approval from the Company's audit committee before accepting a directorship.